Running EFT-hedron with null constraints at loop level: Modification of null constraints

 Higher order null constraints will contain $\beta$-functions of the next EFT couplings ($s^5,~s^6$, ...).
 The precise structure of IR singularities from higher loops is also important for obtaining the allowed EFT parameters with better accuracy, especially if there is no weak coupling assumption imposed.
 For this reason, the use of higher-order null constraints for optimizing the bounds on lower-order EFT couplings may lead to objections related to the fact that they are affected by loop corrections which may be very hard to compute.
 The truncated moment problem seems to provide a good optimization for the first EFT constraints where it is easy to control the loop corrections, and where higher-order null constraints are not needed.
+These methods work well in dimensions higher than four because the first $n=4$ null constraint is finite in the forward limit, and the higher order null constraints are not important for obtaining the bounds on the lowest order EFT couplings.
+This situation is different in four dimensions because all null constraints contain $\log{t}$ divergences which makes more couplings of higher order and higher loops contributing to the procedure of constraining lowest order coefficients.